Grant-Knoetze/purple-team-cyber-range-google-cloud-platform/README.md

 **Other Details:**

 * **Logging Passwords:** By default, all passwords are randomly generated.
 So if you are not aware of this, it might be easy to lose track of a password.
 For this reason we have added a logging feature that captures all passwords created.
-The ```azure.py``` script will automatically log all output to a logfile called ```ranges.log```.
+The ```gcp.py``` script will automatically log all output to a logfile called ```ranges.log```.
 This is for the specific purpose of being able to track the ranges created and the passwords that are auto-generated for AD users and local Administrator accounts.

-* **Azure Network Security Groups:**  By default, the azure.py script will try to auto-detect your public IP address using a request to http://ifconfig.me.
-Your public IP address will be used to white list the Azure NSG source prefix setting.
-You can over-ride this behavior by changing the ```override_whitelist``` variable to False.
-By default it will then use the value set in ```whitelist_nsg```.
-This is set to wide open ("*") and you can change this to a static value.
+* **GCP Network Security Groups:**  By default, the gcp.py script will try to auto-detect your public IP address using a request to http://ifconfig.me.

 # Getting Started